-Type of project M & E Team Digitization of TV operations OSBC Board and DG Dedicated Power line project OSBC Board and DG Government Printing Press Upgrading Commissioner, Permanen Secretary/Coordinating Director Non-broadcast ventures: Table water production OSBC Board and DG and further planning.
-The results will be used to review projects in line with the outcome of the monitoring exercise.
+Type of project M & E Team Digitization of TV operations OSBC Board and DG Dedicated Power line project OSBC Board and DG Government Printing Press Upgrading Commissioner,Permanent Secretary/Coordinating Director

+Non-broadcast ventures: Table water production OSBC Board and DG

 The Sector will link up with the Central Monitoring & Evaluation process.
 This will be done with each team of the Sector collecting and analyzing data to evaluate the performance of the MTSS.
-The results of the monitoring work will be reported in written form to the SPT, which in turn will be reported to the Central Coordinating point for planning review
+The results of the monitoring work will be reported in written form to the SPT, which in turn will be reported to the Central Coordinating point for planning review and further planning.
+The results will be used to review projects in line with the outcome of the monitoring exercise.